Periodic table

 There are many terms used to describe groups of elements that behave similarly.
 Alkali metal, alkaline earth metal, pnictogen, chalcogen, halogen, and noble gas are six of the group names recognized by the IUPAC.[1]

-Carbon, sulfur, iron, copper, silver, tin, gold, mercury, and lead are some of the chemical elements that have been known since ancient history as they are found in their natural state and are relatively easy to mine using primitive tools.
-Zinc, arsenic, antimony, and bismuth are a few other elements that were recognized during the age of alchemy.
+Carbon, sulfur, iron, copper, silver, tin, gold, mercury, and lead are some of the chemical elements known since ancient history.
+These elements exist in their natural state and were relatively easy to mine using primitive tools.
+Meanwhile, zinc, arsenic, antimony, and bismuth were among the elements recognized during the age of alchemy.

-Johann Wolfgang Döbereiner, a German physicist, made one of the first attempts to categorize the elements in 1817.
-In 1829, he discovered that he could organize some of the elements into groups of three, with each group’s members possessing similar properties.
-He called these combinations “triads.”
-A triad was created by the elements chlorine, bromine, and iodine, as well as calcium, strontium, and barium; lithium, sodium, and potassium; and sulfur, selenium, and tellurium.[2]
+In 1817, Johann Wolfgang Döbereiner, a German physicist, made one of the first attempts to categorize the elements.
+By 1829, he discovered a method to organize certain elements into groups of three, where each group’s members shared similar properties.
+These groupings, termed “triads,” consisted of chlorine, bromine, and iodine; calcium, strontium, and barium; lithium, sodium, and potassium; and sulfur, selenium, and tellurium.[2]

-His printed table first appeared in the Russian Chemical Society’s publication in May 1869 after he settled on an acceptable arrangement.
-He openly stated that when an element appeared to be missing from the system in some instances, it means that the element had not yet been located.
-Mendeleev published a lengthy article in 1871 that included an updated version of his table and made public his predictions for undiscovered elements.
+His printed table first appeared in the publication of the Russian Chemical Society in May 1869, following Mendeleev’s settlement on an acceptable arrangement.
+Mendeleev openly acknowledged that instances where an element appeared to be missing from the system meant that the element had not yet been discovered.
+In 1871, he published a comprehensive article featuring an updated version of his table and publicly shared his predictions for undiscovered elements.

-In 1882, the Royal Society in London awarded Mendeleev and Meyer the Davy Medal in recognition of their work classifying the elements.
-Two of Mendeleev’s predicted elements had already been found at the time, but his predictions were not even acknowledged in the justification for the award.
-Mendeleev’s periodic table was widely accepted as a fundamental piece of chemical knowledge by 1890.[3]
+In 1882, the Royal Society in London honored Mendeleev and Meyer with the Davy Medal for their groundbreaking work in classifying the elements.
+Remarkably, two of Mendeleev’s predicted elements had already been discovered by that time.
+It is important to highlight that his predictions weren’t explicitly acknowledged in the justification for the award.
+Despite this lack of recognition for his predictions, by 1890, Mendeleev’s periodic table had gained widespread acceptance as a fundamental cornerstone of chemical knowledge.[3]

 Elements list